-Rodney Young, M.D., Department Chair, FAAFP
+Rodney Young, M.D., FAAFP, Department Chair

 Dr. Young received his B.S. from Abilene Christian University, his M.D. from TTUHSC, and completed his residency at TTUHSC in Lubbock, where he also served as chief resident.
 He is board certified in family medicine, a fellow of the American Academy of Family Physicians, and also completed a faculty development fellowship at the Family Practice Faculty Development Center of Texas.

 Dr. Young has held numerous leadership positions in local, regional, and national medical organizations.
-He currently serves the Texas Medical Association in their house of delegates and as a member of the council on medical education.
+He currently serves the Texas Medical Association in their house of delegates and as Chair of the council on medical education.
 He is a former member of the committee on physician distribution and healthcare access, and a past chair of both the committee on continuing education and its subcommittee on CME accreditation.
 He's also been in legislative advocacy efforts through TMA and TAFP that helped win changes in the physician education loan repayment program and improve licensing regulations for international medical graduates to make Texas a more viable option for practice.
 He has previously served on the Texas delegation to the American Medical Association, on the TMA Board of Councilors, and on the executive council of both the resident and fellow section, and the medical student section of the TMA.
 He is a past member of the board of directors of the Texas Academy of Family Physicians and is a past president of the Potter-Randall County Medical Society.
 He also serves as secretary/treasurer of the Panhandle chapter of the Texas Academy of Family Physicians and as program director for their spring and fall CME weekends.
 He is a member of the American Academy of Family Physicians, the Texas Academy of Family Physicians, the American Medical Association, the Texas Medical Association, the Potter-Randall County Medical Society, the Society of Teachers of Family Medicine, and the Association of Departments of Family Medicine.

 Dr. Young has received numerous teaching awards both from residents and medical students, including the Barton Freeman, MD Memorial Faculty Award for family medicine resident education and the Mario Feola, MD outstanding faculty award for medical student teaching.
-He was a top 20 graduate from Texas Tech School of Medicine, a member of the Alpha Omega Alpha national medical honor society, and a magna cum laude graduate from Abilene Christian University.
+He was a top 20 graduate from Texas Tech School of Medicine, is a member of the Alpha Omega Alpha national medical honor society, and a magna cum laude graduate from Abilene Christian University.
 He has authored over 20 peer-reviewed published abstracts, posters, chapters, and journal articles, and he has served as a peer-reviewer for the Journal of Family Practice, the Journal of the American Board of Family Medicine, and the Family Medicine Digital Resources Library.

-Jerry Kirkland, M.D., Residency Program Director, MBA
+Jerry Kirkland, M.D., MBA, FAAFP, Residency Program Director

 Dr. Jerry Kirkland is an assistant professor, Residency Program Director and Family Medicine Clinic director.
 He received his Bachelor of Sciences degree from Texas A&M University, Doctor of Medicine degree from Texas Tech University Health Sciences Center, and a MBA from Texas Tech University.
 He completed residency training in Family Medicine at Hendrick Medical Center in Abilene, Texas.
 Dr. Kirkland worked in Texas as a private family physician in Dublin, Pampa and later in Amarillo for many years before joining the department.